jakues/ql-rpi/README.md

 The installation scripts require the following:

-* The Raspberry Pi 2, 3, or 4 with operating system Raspberry Pi OS.
+* The Raspberry Pi 4B with operating system Raspberry Pi OS.
 * Run as pi user
 * Manually open port via your router